berkeley-scf/tutorial-dask-future/python-dask.md

 # 6.6.
 Adaptive scaling

 With a resource manager like Kubernetes, Dask can scale the number of workers up and down to adapt to the computational needs of a workflow.
+Similarly, if submitting jobs to SLURM via Dask, it will scale up and down automatically - see Section 9.

 # 7. Monitoring jobs